txusballesteros/welcome-coordinator/README.md

 ### 5.- Building your own Behaviors

-If you want to have behaviour on your page views when the user navigate inside of your welcome, you can create you own behaviors.
+If you want to have behavior on your page views when the user navigate inside of your welcome, you can create you own behaviors.

 ```java
 public class ParallaxTitleBehaviour extends WelcomePageBehavior {